DataPaws/sp_DBPermissions/README.md

 			##DBRoles
 			##DBPermissions
 	@Output
-		What type of output is desired.
+		Type of output desired
 		Default 	- Either 'Default' or it doesn't match any of the allowed values then the SP will return the standard 3 outputs.
 		None		- No output at all.
 Usually used if you keeping the temp tables to do your own reporting.
-		CreateOnly - Only return the create scripts where they aren't NULL.
-		DropOnly - Only return the drop scripts where they aren't NULL.
-		ScriptsOnly - Return drop and create scripts where they aren't NULL.
+		CreateOnly 	- Returns scripts to create both the database principal and grant database permissions DropOnly 	- Returns scripts to drop database permissions ScriptsOnly - Returns drop and create scripts
 		Report 		- Returns one output with one row per principal and a comma delimited list of roles the principal is a member of and a comma delimited list of the individual permissions they have.
     @Print
         Defaults to 0, but if a 1 is passed in then the queries are not run but printed out instead.
 This is primarily for debugging.